mrcnski/signor.dev/README.md

-# bytedude.com
+# mrcn.ski

 Hello!

-This is the source for my blog at [bytedude.com](bytedude.com).
+This is the source for my blog at [mrcn.ski](mrcn.ski).
 Feel free to look around and admire the code.